hrishix6/HttpParrot/spec.md

 ## 2. System Overview

-This app runs in chrome as an extension so having chrome installed is fundamental requirement.
-It's using [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/) which is supported by Chrome 88 or later.
+This app runs in chrome & firefox as an extension so having them installed is fundamental requirement.
+For chrome it's using [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/) which is supported by Chrome 88 or later.
+For firefox it's using v2.
 App relies on Indexed DB as offline storage for saving application data.

 ### 2.1 Components

 Following two are the 2 main components of the app,

-#### Service Worker
+#### Service Worker / Background script

 Service worker is responsible for bootstrapping the application when user clicks the extension icon in extension toolbar.
 The service worker is performing following duties -